 We’ve started work on our new bottling facility, Greencroft Two, at our main site in County Durham.

-Greencroft Two will become the world’s most sustainable wine bottling facility, powered entirely by renewable wind and solar power – and heated with wine!
+Greencroft Two will become the UK’s most sustainable wine bottling facility, powered by renewable wind and solar power.

 So why are we building a new bottling facility?

 In recent years the Lanchester Group – which includes Greencroft Bottling and Lanchester Wines – has grown rapidly and requires more space for both the bottling facility and subsequent warehousing.
-Utilising additional space on the Greencroft Estate, we have brought forward by 12 months plans to develop a purpose built bottling facility of around 200,000 ft2 (18,580m2).
-When completed, this will be the most modern and environmentally sustainable wine bottling facility housing new filling lines to double present capacity and accommodate new forms of packaging as the market moves ever closer to carbon-neutral formats.
+Utilising additional space on the Greencroft Estate, we are developing a purpose-built bottling facility.
+When completed, this will be the most modern and environmentally sustainable wine bottling facility in the UK, housing new filling lines to double present capacity and accommodate new forms of packaging as the market moves ever closer to carbon-neutral formats.

 You can see the site in our drone footage below